numpy/numpy/doc/source/user/building.rst

    NumPy does not require any external linear algebra libraries to be installed.
 However, if these are available, NumPy's setup script can detect them and use them for building.
-A number of different LAPACK library setups can be used, including optimized LAPACK libraries such as ATLAS, MKL or the Accelerate/vecLib framework on OS X.
+A number of different LAPACK library setups can be used, including optimized LAPACK libraries such as ATLAS, MKL and OpenBLAS.

 4) Cython